hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven.md

 In this declaration the tags `<groupId>`, `<artifactId>`, and `<version>` define the HotRod Maven Plugin and its specific version.
 Then the `<configuration>` tags includes a series of optional configuration parameters for this plugin.
 Finally, the `<dependencies>` tag can be used to specify the JDBC library (or any other library) that the plugin requires.
+See [JDBC Drivers](../config/jdbc-drivers-examples.md) (a list that may not be updated) for examples.

 ### Configuration Properties